jeffwong14/ExData_Plotting1/README.md

 `plot4.R` is the program code for plotting the 4th Graph

+### How the script works

+The function works in follow steps

+1. Reads the column header from the first row
+2. Reads the 2007-02-01 to 2007-02-02 data
+3. (Except Graph 1) Convert the Date & Time column and formulate a new DateTime column
+4. Plots the graph with proper format & legend
+5. (For Graph 4) First instruct the plot to create a 2x2 plot, then sub-plot one by one

 The PNG files are the output of the plot.
 - - -